With Love, Katie.

 Modern holiday: Midsummer

 Litha is the high point of light.
 The sun is at its peak, and everything is blooming.
 This is a time to shine, express, and celebrate.
-It’s also the turning point—after this, the days slowly begin to shorten.
+And it is also the turning point, because after this, the days slowly begin to shorten.

 Ideas to honor Litha: